yaltonr/edgegraviton/README.md

 Automatic provisioning with customized configurations.

+Are you ready for the computational shift to the edge: “Around 10% of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
+By 2025, Gartner predicts this figure will reach 75%”

 ## Why Use Zarf

 - 💸 **Free and Open-Source.** Zarf will always be free to use and maintained by the open-source community.